Liedo/Liedo.github.io/index.md

 ---
 layout: default
 title: forecasting evaluation
-tagline: technical documentation for JDemetra$+$ using GitHub Pages
+tagline: Technical documentation for JDemetra$+$ using GitHub Pages
 description: Minimal tutorial on making a simple website with GitHub Pages
 ---